Department of Statistics

-I am a statistics PhD candidate at the University of Auckland, where I spend my time researching and developing statistical models that can applied to the sport of cricket.
+I am a PhD candidate in the Department of Statistics at the University of Auckland, where I spend my time researching and developing statistical models that can applied to sports, with a particular focus on cricket.

-I completed my Bachelor of Science at the University of Otago in 2014, majoring in statistics and minoring in Psychology.
+I originally completed a Bachelor of Science in 2014 at the University of Otago, majoring in statistics.
 In 2015 I returned to my hometown of Auckland, where I have been studying statistics at the University of Auckland since.

 - Doctor of Philosophy (2017 - Present)